UNEDLabs/moodle-block_ejsapp_file_browser/README.txt

 The Java applets should be compiled with version 4.37 (build 20120715 or later) of EJS to properly work.

+If you downloaded this plugin from github, you will need to change the folder's name to ejsapp_file_browser.
+If you downloaded it from Moodle.org, then you are fine.

 This is a block plugin for Moodle so you should place the ejsapp_file_browser folder in your /blocks folder, inside you Moodle installation.
 This block has been tested in Moodle versions 2.0, 2.1, 2.2 and 2.3.